-During our festive holiday during Christmas 2016 I began to wonder if there was an alternative ‘Bad Santa’ figure in mythology who would really punish the naughty ones.
+During our Christmas 2016 festive holiday I began to wonder if there was an alternative ‘Bad Santa’ figure in mythology who would really punish the naughty ones.
 I suppose my mind has naturally been preoccupied with the polarisation which has occurred over the world so strongly in the last year.
 We had also greatly enjoyed another viewing of ‘How The Grinch Stole Christmas’, which I now regard as one of the fine modern films.

 So, I was surprised to find a range of really scary characters in the Scandinavian and Germanic cultures which simply do not exist in the UK, at least not anymore.
 They usually involve a goat image and often have a demonic look.
 The Swedish, my wife assures me, used to celebrate with a goat which was mean enough to demand presents back from the household, in contrast to the giving figure of Santa.
 They had to give that up, I suppose, and now a straw goat will benignly sit nearby while Tomten distributes his presents.